Prepayment restrictions are the fundamental difference between open and closed mortgages.

 Before doing so, ask yourself, “Is my money better spent elsewhere?”

-To answer this question, people compare the interest rate they pay on their mortgage to the after-tax return they can earn by deploying their cash elsewhere.
+To answer this question, people compare their mortgage rate to the after-tax return they can earn by deploying their cash elsewhere.

-For example if your mortgage rate is three percent and you have a credit card balance at 20 percent interest, paying down the credit card first is clearly beneficial.
+For example, if your mortgage rate is 3.00% and you have a credit card balance being charged 20% interest, paying down the credit card first is clearly a better use of your money.
 Or perhaps you believe that you can earn more than three percent by investing your money.

 Are you considering pre-paying your mortgage?
 Use the Rates.ca Mortgage Penalty Calculator to find out how much it will cost.